Timeless lessons: The 48 Laws of Power by Robert Greene

 CREATE AN AIR OF MYSTERY

 Never make it too clear what you are doing or about to do.
 Do not show all your cards.
 Mystery and uncertainty create anticipation – everyone will want to know what comes next.
 Use mystery to beguile, seduce, even frighten

 GET OTHERS TO DO THE WORK FOR YOU, BUT ALWAYS TAKE THE CREDIT

 Use the wisdom, knowledge, and legwork of other people to further your own cause.
-Not only will such assistance save you valuable time and energy, it will give you a godlike aura of efficiency and speed.
-In the end your helpers will be forgotten and you will be remembered.
+Not only will such assistance save you valuable time and energy, but it will also give you a godlike aura of efficiency and speed.
+In the end, your helpers will be forgotten and you will be remembered.
 Never do yourself what others can do for you.

 MAKE OTHER PEOPLE COME TO YOU – USE BAIT IF NECESSARY

 When you force the other person to act, you are the one in control.
 It is always better to make your opponent come to you, abandoning his own plans in the process.
 Lure him with fabulous gains – then attack.
 You hold the cards